Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 The 10-day Magic Your Way tickets are usually the best deal for those who “buy and hold” tickets as described above.

-- For those who like to visit the water parks and/or DisneyQuest, an adult 10-day Magic Your Way ticket with Park Hopper and Water Park Fun & More plus No Expiration costs $796.62 including tax.
+- For those who like to visit the water parks and/or DisneyQuest, an adult 10-day Magic Your Way ticket with Park Hopper and Water Park Fun & More plus No Expiration costs $830.70 including tax.
 (You can get one for quite a bit less through Undercover Tourist.)
-Again, that’s slightly more than the cost of two adult 5-Day tickets with the Park Hopper and Water Park add-ons.
-However, two 3-Day and one 4-Day tickets with the Park Hopper and Water Park add-ons would cost a total of $1123.58.
+That’s the same price as two adult 5-Day tickets with the Park Hopper and Water Park add-ons.
+However, two 3-Day and one 4-Day tickets with the Park Hopper and Water Park add-ons would cost a total of $1171.50.
 The value comes in if you use it for more than two trips.
 However, with the Water Park add-on, those vacations could be longer, because you can have up to a total of 20 days of fun with the ticket (10 major theme park days + 10 water park/DisneyQuest/etc. admissions).
 For example, you could take one 6-day and two 7-day vacations on that one ticket!
 See below for tips on how you can get a lot of value out of the Water Park Fun & More add-on.

 If a 10-day No Expiration ticket will not fully cover your ticket needs for at least three vacations, it is not a good buy.
 If you will have to “supplement” it by purchasing another 1-, 2- or 3-day ticket for one of your vacations, it will cost you more than just buying separate tickets for each vacation.